 Ordway is a very small town located in the state of Colorado.
 With a population of 1,074 people and just one neighborhood, Ordway is the 178th largest community in Colorado.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.55% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Ordway does not have a public transit system used by locals to get to and from work.
+Ordway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Ordway are slightly better educated than the national average of 21.84% for all cities and towns, with 23.28% of adults in Ordway having a bachelor's degree or advanced degree.